beardicus/line-us/README.md

 ### `.connect()`

 Connects to the Line-us machine's websocket.
 This is done automatically unless `autoConnect` is set to `false` when creating the `LineUs` instance.
+Returns a promise that resolves when the connection is established.

 ### `.disconnect()`

-Closes the websocket connection and stops the queue.
+Closes the websocket connection and stops and clears the queue.
+Returns a promise that resolves when the websocket is closed.

 ### `.send({cmd})`